Different bets on AI

 When Mem is the better fit

-If you want AI baked into the note app — auto-organization, smart surfacing, less setup — Mem is well-designed for that.
+If you want AI baked into the note app, with auto-organization, smart surfacing, and less setup, Mem is well-designed for that.

 When people choose Hjarni instead